gennaios/alfred-jnana/README.md

 # Jnana

 Alfred workflow to index eBook (EPUB & PDF) bookmarks.
-Filter bookmarks of current EPUB (calibre ebook-viewer) or PDF (Preview, Skim, and Acrobat) and go to page.
-Search index of all previously opened ebooks and open any of them to proper section.
+Filter bookmarks of current EPUB (calibre 4 ebook-viewer) or PDF (Preview, Skim, and Acrobat) and go to page.
+Search index of all previously opened eBooks and open any of them to proper section.

 Alfred 3.